s0ders/go-semver-release/README.md

 $ go-semver-release --url GIT_REPOSITORY_URL
 ```

-Because the program needs to push tag to the remote, if must authenticate itself using a personal access token that you pass using the `--token` flag:
+Because the program needs to push tag to the remote, it must authenticate itself using a personal access token that you pass using the `--token` flag:

 ```bash
 $ go-semver-release --url ... --token MY_SECRET_TOKEN
 ```

-The program supports a dry-run mode that will only compute the next Semver, if any, and will stop here without pushing any tag to the remote:
+The program supports a dry-run mode that will only compute the next SemVer, if any, and will stop here without pushing any tag to the remote:

 ```bash
 $ go-semver-release --url ... --token ... --dry-run true